Fabio3rs/init_my_cpp_proj/IMPROVEMENTS.md

 ## ✨ Conclusion

 These improvements transform the script from a basic project generator into a robust, professional-grade tool that follows modern C++ and shell scripting best practices.
 The script now provides a much better user experience while being more maintainable and extensible for future enhancements.

+**Key achievements:**
+- ✅ **Cross-platform compatibility** across major Linux distributions
+- ✅ **Modern C++ features** with precompiled headers for faster builds
+- ✅ **Robust error handling** with comprehensive validation
+- ✅ **Professional build system** with sanitizers and proper CMake configuration
+- ✅ **Developer-friendly** approach balancing familiarity with modern best practices

+The decision to maintain `stdafx.hpp` while implementing it properly as a precompiled header exemplifies the script's philosophy: leverage familiar conventions while implementing them with modern tools and techniques.